 The Washington State Department of Health has compiled source water data for all community water systems.
 The assessment includes source water protection areas, an inventory of potential sources of contamination, and a susceptibility determination.
-Up-to-date information data for your water system is currently available at: https://fortress.wa.gov/doh/eh/portal/odw/si/ListWaterQualityaspx
+An interactive map with data for your water system is currently available at: https://fortress.wa.gov/doh/eh/portal/odw/si/ListWaterQuality.aspx